jason-tyler/GrepPlus/README.md

 GrepPlus is a simple text search program that accepts one to many keys that are used to search a standard input stream.

 ## Usage
-GrepPlus is a java program and is invoked using the `java`: `java GrepPlus --key [VALUE]`.
+GrepPlus is a java program and is invoked using `java GrepPlus --key [VALUE]`.
 The text to be searched must be provided to the standard input stream.

 Examples: